Per- and polyfluoroalkyl substances (PFAS) in Canadians

 What is the Government of Canada doing to lower human exposures to PFAS?

 PFOA, PFOS, long-chain perfluoroalkyl carboxylic acids (such as PFNA and PFDA) and their salts and precursors are identified as toxic under the Canadian Environmental Protection Act, 1999.
 Health Canada, in collaboration with the Federal-Provincial-Territorial Committee on Drinking Water, has developed a draft objective for PFAS in drinking water that proposes a treatment-based value for the sum of PFAS in drinking water.
 The objective complements existing guidelines for PFOA and PFOS and screening values for 9 other PFAS (including PFNA and PFHxS) in drinking water.
 The Prohibition of Certain Toxic Substances Regulations, 2012 prohibits PFOA, PFOS, long-chain perfluoroalkyl carboxylic acids, and their salts and precursors in Canada.
-The Government of Canada published a draft state of PFAS report that summarizes relevant information on the class of PFAS and an accompanying risk management scope document.
+The Government of Canada published an updated draft state of PFAS report that summarizes relevant information on the class of PFAS and an accompanying revised risk management scope.
 The Government of Canada continues to monitor a subset of PFAS.

 Data sources